spinnaker/governance/rfc/user-secrets.md

 The alpha version of this feature is targeted for 2022Q2 and is being contributed by Apple.
 Development began in Q1 coinciding with the related Clouddriver Account Management API feature which initially integrated with the Kubernetes V2 provider.
-User secrets will be integrated into this API along with updates to existing Kork `SecretEngine` modules (AWS Secrets Manager, S3, and GCS).
+User secrets will be integrated into this API along with updates to existing Kork `SecretEngine` for AWS Secrets Manager for a reference implementation.
-SpEL functions for using secrets in pipelines will be proposed.
-Further integrations may be developed beyond Q2 before a beta version is released for broader use.

 ## Design